Richard Descoings: Career

 From 1985 to 1989, he worked as an auditor in the legal section of the Conseil d'État and, in 1987, was appointed special advisor to Alain Lancelot, Director of the Institut d'études politiques de Paris.

 In 1989, he was appointed deputy director of the Institut d’études politiques de Paris, and remained in that post until 1991 when he was appointed Counsel (conseiller d'État) of the Conseil d'État.
 From 1991 to 1993, he was successively technical advisor to the cabinet of the Minister for the Budget, with particular responsibility for monitoring the national education and higher education budget, and then special advisor to the Minister of National Education with responsibility for budgetary issues.

 From 1993 to 1996, he was appointed Deputy General Reporter on the report and studies section of the Conseil d'État and on the task force on the responsibilities and organization of the State.
 From 1995 to 1996, he worked as government commissioner for legal training at the Conseil d'État.
 He was appointed the chief figure at Sciences Po in 1996.

+As director of Sciences Po, he implemented significant reforms that transformed the institution from a nationally focused school into a more diverse and internationally oriented university.
+Prior to his tenure, Sciences Po primarily recruited top students from elite French secondary schools (lycées) and prepared them for careers in public service, often through training conducted by senior civil servants and distinguished practitioners.